multiscale-icprai22/main/index.md

 ---
-title:  Multiscale: learning and analysis of multi* remote sensing images
+title:  Multiscale - learning and analysis of multi* remote sensing images
 description: Special Session at ICPRAI'22 in Paris - 1rst June 2022
 ---